Chains can use Google Business Profile to manage their business information and personalize their profiles on Google Search and Maps.

 What you can do

 You can choose the information potential customers find about your business in your Business Profile.
 Here are some things you can do through your Business Profile:

 - Manage your information.
 You can use a spreadsheet to update information in bulk, like business hours and phone numbers.

 - Engage with your customers.
 Respond to reviews and answer frequently asked questions.

 - Post high-quality photos.
-Show your customers what they’ll see before they get there.
+Give your customers an idea of what to expect.

 - Control who has access to your business profiles with location groups.

 - Create ads to boost your business’ online presence.